Post job

 Managed approximately 20 trial groups for local Westinghouse asbestos defense counsel - Assisted with trial preparation for national asbestos defense counsel

-Build a professional Paralegal resume in minutes.
-Browse through our resume examples to identify the best way to word your resume.
-Then choose from 10+ resume templates to create your Paralegal resume.
+Build a professional paralegal resume in minutes.
+Our AI resume writing assistant will guide you through every step of the process, and you can choose from 10+ resume templates to create your paralegal resume.

 Paralegal Resume